d1mentor/the-guys-with-the-batons/README.md

 # The-guys-with-the-batons
-A console game in which you have to guess the hidden word.
+A ruby written console game in which you have to guess the hidden word.

 For launch:
 1. open console